toov00/CVE_SCRAPER/README.md

 - Extract structured information including severity scores, affected products, and references
 - Automatically handle rate limiting based on whether you have an API key
 - Export results to JSON for further analysis or integration with other tools

-The tool is particularly useful for security teams monitoring blockchain-related vulnerabilities, but it works for any technology stack you want to track.

 ## Installation